Easy Pear Crisp with Oats

-Pear crisp is made with fresh pears and an oat crumble topping.
+Looking for a way to use pears in your baking this fall?
+Try this easy pear crisp made with fresh pears and an oat crumble topping.
 Spiced with cinnamon and nutmeg, this dish is best served warm with vanilla ice cream.

-Why this recipe works: The recipe calls for Bosc or Anjou pears, which stay crisp when baked.
-The oat crumble topping is a go-to of mine for other crisp recipes (such as my strawberry rhubarb crisp).
-This recipe can also be doubled if you are serving a crowd!
+The recipe calls for Bosc or Anjou pears, which stay crisp when baked.
+The oat crumble topping is reliable and a go-to of mine for other crisp recipes (such as my strawberry rhubarb crisp).
+If your prepping for the holidays, this dessert can be doubled and made ahead of time!

 How to make pear crisp

-- Make the crisp topping.
-Whisk together dry ingredients.
-Cut the butter into the dry ingredients until a crumbly mixture is formed.
+- Cut the butter into the dry ingredients until a crumbly mixture is formed.
 Set aside.

 Make ahead tips and tricks

-Make ahead: Bake pear crisp, let it cool completely, the cover it.
-Store in the refrigerator for up to 3 days.
+Make ahead: Assemble pear crisp and store in the refrigerator 24 hours before baking.
+Alternatively, you can bake the crisp, let it cool completely and cover it.
+Store it in the refrigerator for up to 3 days.
 Reheat before serving.

 How to freeze pear crisp: Let the crisp cool completely, then double wrap the crisp and the baking dish with two-layers of aluminum foil to prevent freezer burn.
 Crisp will last 3 months in the freezer.
 Defrost in the refrigerator overnight before reheating.